prisma/prisma1/docs/1.0/04-Reference/07-CLI-Command-Reference/05-Commands.md

 ## Database Service

-# `graphcool init`
+# `prisma init`

-Creates the local file structure for a new Graphcool database service:
+Creates the local file structure for a new Prisma database service:

-- `graphcool.yml` contains the [service definition](!alias-opheidaix3)
+- `prisma.yml` contains the [service definition](!alias-opheidaix3)
 - `datamodel.graphql` contains the definition of your [data model](!alias-eiroozae8u)
 - `.graphqlconfig` is a configuration file following the standardized [`graphql-config`](https://github.com/graphcool/graphql-config) format and is used by various tools, e.g. the [GraphQL Playground](https://github.com/graphcool/graphql-playground)